DmitryButov/aiven_site_mon/readme.md

 - as well as optionally checking the returned page contents for a regexp pattern that is expected to be found on the page.

   > Note: Application is under development.
   > At this moment we support only console website monitor without communication with Kafka.
-Also you cab select one of 2 load_balancing_policy (see details in settings description)
+Also you can select one of 2 load_balancing_policy (see details in settings description)

 ## Getting Started